Penetrating neck trauma

 The next step in management will depend on the results of the CTA.
 Even if the CT is normal, admission for a period of observation (eg: 24h) is recommended as occult injuries can be missed on CT.

-If a tracheal or laryngeal injury is suspected, direct vision with flexible nasal endoscopy is indicated (liaise with ORL)
+If a tracheal or laryngeal injury is suspected, direct vision with flexible nasal endoscopy is indicated (liaise with ORL if proximal or Respiratory if distal)

-Note that oesophageal injuries are notoriously missed (even with CT) with subsequent significant morbidity and mortality – if there are concerns regarding oesophageal laceration, the patient should have oesophagoscopy or barium swallow performed.
+Note that oesophageal injuries are notoriously missed (even with CT) with subsequent significant morbidity and mortality.
+Have a high index of suspicion if the wound trajectory and/or injuries to nearby structures might fit with an occult oesophageal injury.
+If there are concerns regarding oesophageal laceration, the patient should have oesophagoscopy or barium swallow performed (keep the patient NBM and treat with IV antibiotics until this injury is excluded).
 Delayed management of oesophageal lacerations is the leading cause of late death in patients with neck lacerations.

 Signs of oesophageal injury include